To complete this procedure, you must have the following prerequisites:

 A LaunchDarkly personal access token with writer-level access, or access to the

 code-reference-repository custom role resource.
-Should be supplied as a GitHub repository secret.
+Supply this as a GitHub repository secret.

 A regular expression (PCRE) defining the files and directories which the flag finder should exclude.
 Partial matches are allowed.
-Examples:

 The number of context lines above and below a code reference for the flag finder to send to LaunchDarkly.

 If < 0, no source code will be sent to LaunchDarkly.